View Categories

 • The mission of the HKRDB is to achieve rapid inclusive growth and balanced regional development with social justice for the six districts coming under Hyderabad Karnataka Region.

-• The HKRDB has adopted the Taluka as a unit, taking guidance from the Dr. Nanjundappa Report on Redressal of regional Imbalance.
+• The Hyderabad-Karnataka Regional Development Board (HKRDB) has adopted the taluka as its operational unit, guided by the recommendations of the Dr. Nanjundappa Report on addressing regional disparities.

 THE MOST